Kiaana/CaseStudySquare/README-en.md

 ## 🛠 Technical Details

-- **Frontend**: We have constructed an intuitive user interface using HTML and Bootstrap.
+- **Frontend**: We have constructed an intuitive user interface using HTML, CSS, Javascript and Bootstrap.
 - **Backend**: We handle user requests and manage data using the Flask framework.
 - **Database**: We use SQLite to store metadata of the assignments.
-- **Storage**: Assignment files are stored in the file system of the server.
+- **Storage**: The server automatically pushes files to the GitHub or Gitee repository for storage.
 - **Running Environment**: We provide an online running environment for Jupyter Notebooks using MyBinder.

 ## 🚀 Deployment Guide